tychonaut/csp-flow-vis/README.md

       ask about xbox controller support for CSVR
 - [ ] thank Klaus & Torge for their support, show video, ask about:

-      - correctness of my approach,
+      - correctness of my approach:
+        location of vectors on sphere,
+        orientation of vectors on sphere,
+        units the vectors encode (meters/second?),
+        correct relative velocities on each point on the sphere,
       - routines to establish correctness,
       - provision of 3+1D data (ask supervisor which datasets)